-The wheels are turning though for the better and everyone is able to make some easy choices that are in line with the new dawn – even though some of the ‘technology’ is basic common sense.
+Despite the building material, everyone is able to make some easy choices that are in line with the new dawn – even though some of the ‘technology’ is basic common sense.

 The technology to build truly green homes might have reared its head in SA, but high costs make it a lessor option for the average home owner.
 However, the following suggestions are a no brainer.